kids encyclopedia robot

 Busan Daewoo Royals

-In 1998, Ahn started his professional career in a K League club Busan Daewoo Royals.
-He was selected as one of the K League Best XI in that year after showing great performance as soon as he went there.
-The next year, in 1999, he was named the K League Most Valuable Player by leading his team to finish as a runner-up in the K League.
+In 1998, Ahn started his professional career at K League club Busan Daewoo Royals.
+He was selected as one of the K League Best XI that year after showing great performance as soon as he went there.
+The next year, in 1999, he was named the K League Most Valuable Player by leading his team to finish as runners-up in the K League.

 Loan to Perugia

-In 2000, Ahn joined Perugia on loan, becoming the first South Korean footballer to play in Italy's Serie A. Despite facing challenges integrating into the team due to racist remarks from teammate Marco Materazzi and limited playing time, Ahn made 30 appearances and scored five goals over two seasons.
-He was often deployed as a substitute, yet he consistently demonstrated his impact on the pitch.
-Notably, he was named Man of the Match five times in his 30 appearances, a testament to his ability to change the course of a game despite limited minutes.
-His average match rating of 6.21 over two seasons also placed him among the top 25% of players in Serie A, further highlighting his effectiveness when given the opportunity.
+In 2000, Ahn joined Perugia on loan, becoming the first South Korean footballer to play in Italy's Serie A. Despite facing challenges integrating into the team due to racist remarks from teammate Marco Materazzi and limited playing time, Ahn made 30 appearances including 13 starts and scored five goals over two seasons.

-His time in Perugia was marked by his performance in the 2002 FIFA World Cup, where he scored a crucial golden goal against Italy, leading to their elimination.
-The following day, Perugia's owner, Luciano Gaucci, controversially terminated Ahn's contract, citing his goal as the reason and making xenophobic remarks about Ahn and the Korean nation.
+His time at Perugia was marked by his performance at the 2002 FIFA World Cup, where he scored a crucial golden goal against Italy, leading to their elimination.
+The following day, Perugia's owner Luciano Gaucci controversially terminated Ahn's contract, citing his goal as the reason and making xenophobic remarks about Ahn and the Korean nation.
 This decision was widely condemned as discriminatory and sparked a global outcry.

-Although Gaucci later retracted his decision and offered Ahn a permanent contract, Ahn refused, leading to a legal dispute with the club.
+Gaucci later retracted his decision and approved an option to sign Ahn on a permanent basis, but Ahn had a legal dispute with the club after refusing it.
 After FIFA intervened, Ahn was required to pay Perugia a compensation fee, which he did with the help of a Japanese entertainment company.
-This incident led to Ahn spending the next three years playing in the J1 League.
+This incident led to Ahn spending the next three years playing in the J1 League instead of big leagues in Europe.

 Shimizu S-Pulse

 In 2002, following a legal dispute with Perugia, Ahn joined Shimizu S-Pulse in the J1 League.
-Despite the circumstances surrounding his transfer, Ahn quickly adapted to Japanese football, scoring 7 goals in 15 appearances during his first season, including matches in the J.League Cup, Emperor's Cup, and AFC Champions League qualifiers.
+Despite the circumstances surrounding his transfer, he quickly adapted to Japanese football, scoring 7 goals in 16 appearances during his first season, including matches in the J.League Cup, Emperor's Cup, and AFC Champions League qualifiers.
+He continued to maintain his form in the 2003 season, becoming the club's top scorer with 11 goals in 28 league appearances.

 Yokohama F. Marinos

 In 2004, Ahn transferred to Yokohama F. Marinos, the reigning J1 League champions.
-He quickly established himself as a key player, becoming the team's top scorer with 12 goals in 25 league appearances.
-His contributions helped Yokohama secure back-to-back league titles, defeating Urawa Red Diamonds in the championship playoffs.
+He quickly established himself as a key player, leading Yokohama to win the first stage.
+Although his performance was not continued in the second half of the season due to a mid-season injury, he became the team's top scorer with 12 goals in 25 league appearances.
+Yokohama secured back-to-back league titles by defeating second stage champions Urawa Red Diamonds in the championship play-offs after his contribution.

-In 2005, Ahn continued his impressive form, scoring four goals in nine appearances before receiving an offer from FC Metz in Ligue 1, prompting his return to European football.
+In 2005, Ahn continuously showed his impressive form, scoring four goals in nine appearances before receiving an offer from Ligue 1 club Metz.

 MSV Duisburg